badinea1/TicTacToeLearningSystem/README.md

 The repository includes four main deliverables:
   1. **Intuition**: a document that explains our board features and fixed evaluation function.
   2. **tictactoe.py**: our source code
-  3. **(filename)**: a document that contains three plots, including:
+  3. Documents containing three plots, including:
-       1. Percent of Games Won vs. Number of Training Games
+       1. **Games Won-2.pdf**: Percent of Games Won vs. Number of Training Games
-       2. Percent of Games Drawn/Tied vs. Number of Training Games
+       2. **Games Tied.pdf**: Percent of Games Drawn/Tied vs. Number of Training Games
-       3. Percent of Games Lost vs. Number of Training Games
+       3. **Games Lost.pdf**: Percent of Games Lost vs. Number of Training Games
   4. **Reflection**: a writeup that addresses the following:
        1. anything positive we enjoyed or learned from this assignment,
        2. anything negative we didn't like about this assignment,